Research Profile

 - Y. Nishiyama, H. Murakami, R. Suzuki, K. Oko, I. Sukeda, K. Sezaki, and Y. Kawahara, "MOCHA: Mobile Check-in Application for University Campuses Beyond COVID-19," In Proceedings of the 23rd International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing, ACM, Seoul, Republic of Korea, 2022 (Presented in a joint workshop, MobiCOVID 2022)

-- Y. Nishiyama, et al. "Physical Activity Analysis of College Students during the COVID-19 Pandemic Using Smartphones," Transactions of Information Processing Society of Japan, vol. 62, no. 10, page 1630-1643, 2021.
+- Y. Nishiyama, et al. "Physical Activity Analysis of College Students during the COVID-19 Pandemic Using Smartphones," Transactions of Information Processing Society of Japan (IPSJ), vol. 62, no. 10, page 1630-1643, 2021.

 - Y. Nishiyama, T. Okoshi, T. Yonezawa, J. Nakazawa, K. Takashio, and H. Tokuda, “Towards Health Exercise Behavior Change for Teams Using Lifelog Sharing Models.,” IEEE J. Biomed.
 Heal. informatics, vol. PP, no. 99, p.
 1, Sep.
 2015.